sarinazohdi/stunning-luck/README.md

 --------
 Demo - 1
 --------
-In this text based demo, we have utilized the Board classto get a list of possible awards the player can win.
+In this text based demo, we have utilized the Board class to get a list of possible awards the player can win.
 We then allow the user to spin the board and our program will randomly choose a prize for the player.
 The Player class is utilized for keeping track of the players status throughout our game.